engr-lukman/npm-packages/src/vue-secure-password/README.md

 A secure password input component for Vue.js applications with a virtual keyboard and password masking, specifically designed for financial applications.

+## Demo

+Check out the [interactive Storybook demo](https://engr-lukman.github.io/npm-packages/?path=/story/components-secure-password-vue-js--default) to see the component in action.

 ## Features

 - **Secure Password Entry**: Automatically masks password input for privacy